#EndSARS: My Experience Confronting SARS Atrocities

 A New Twist

-The said Police Officer Patrick asked Mrs Nriezedi to write a statement stating that her brother, Afam Nriezedi, was arrested in a beer parlour with members of his gang and that she should not mention that her family had given any money to Prophet David Babalola to assist them in ‘settling’ Abuja and securing her brother’s release.
+The said Police Officer Patrick asked Mrs Ngozi to write a statement stating that her brother, Afam, was arrested in a beer parlour with members of his gang and that she should not mention that her family had given any money to Prophet David Babalola to assist them in ‘settling’ Abuja and securing her brother’s release.
 She said she could not write such a statement changing the facts of her brother’s case.

 Petition to IGP